-Tempranillo Food & Wine Matching Guide
+Tempranillo Food & Wine Pairing Guide

 Tempranillo is renowned for its juicy, rustic fruit profile and food-friendly nature.
 Lighter than Shiraz, but heavier than Pinot Noir, Tempranillo is a great variety for wine lovers looking to expand their horizons and find an ideal match for spicier food.